kharakawa/devdataprod-course-project/slide/index.md

  * One out of three classification models
 * Then the application builds a classification model by using the specified predictors and the algorithm, producing:
  * Two scatter plots, one is the actual wine types, the other is the predicted types
- * Model's miss classification rate of training data themselves
+ * Model's miss classification rate of training data